peteroupc/peteroupc.github.io/bernoulli.md

     These parts of the algorithm appear to work for any two sequences of functions (not just polynomials) that converge to _f_, where _L_ or _L&prime;_ and _U_ or _U&prime;_ are their lower and upper bound approximations.
 The section on general factory functions shows how this algorithm can be implemented for polynomials.
 But how do these steps work when the approximating functions (the functions that converge to _f_) are rational functions whose coefficients are integers?
 Rational functions whose coefficients are rational numbers?
 Arbitrary approximating functions?
 5. A _pushdown automaton_ is a state machine that holds a stack of symbols.
 Mossel and Peres (2005)<sup>[**(3)**](#Note3)</sup> investigated which functions (_f_(_&lambda;_)) can be simulated by these machines when they're given an infinite "tape" of flips of a coin that shows heads with probability _&lambda;_.
 They showed that pushdown automata can simulate only _algebraic functions_, but perhaps not all of them.
 (See "[**Certain Algebraic Functions**](https://peteroupc.github.io/bernoulli.html#Certain_Algebraic_Functions)".)
 The question is: What is the exact class of algebraic functions a pushdown automaton can simulate?
 I have written an [**article appendix**](https://peteroupc.github.io/morealg.html#Pushdown_Automata_and_Algebraic_Functions) showing my progress, but are there other results on this question?
-6. Are there relatively simple Monte Carlo simulations whose expected value ("average" value) is an irrational number in [0, 1]?
-For an example, see the 1/_&pi;_ algorithm on this page.

 <a id=Correctness_and_Performance_Charts></a>
 ## Correctness and Performance Charts